shawnsoltesz/JurassicPark/README.md

 7. [(Q)uit] application and close

-A -

-Create a class: Dinosaur

-[Name] - Dino name
-[DietType] - This will be "carnivore" or "herbivore" [WhenAcquired] - {Date.Time entry}
-[Weight] - How heavy the dinosaur is in pounds. (int.parse) [EnclosureNumber] - the number of the pen the dinosaur is in
+Weight entry could contain a decimal, so be sure variable type is double.
+Convert entry to two decimal places - 178.43, 203.00, 457.02, etc

 Add a method Description to your class to print out a description of the dinosaur to include all the properties. **TBD format**Create an output format of your choosing.

-**???**(Keep track of dinosaurs in list called Dinosaurs)
+**???**(Keep track of dinosaurs in **LIST** called DinosaursProperties) - assignment requirement that must feed into the class Dinosaur

-Create a welcome screen for application
-Create a menu for application functionality options Prompt user to enter their selection.
+Prompt user to enter their selection.
 Convert to Upper

 If user selects (A)dd

+Create a class: Dinosaur

+[dinoName] - Dino name
+[dietType] - This will be "carnivore" or "herbivore" [whenAcquired] - {Date.Time entry} - (user cannot edit this.
+This is autocompleted) [weight] - How heavy the dinosaur is in pounds. (int.parse) [enclosureNumber] - the number of the pen the dinosaur is in

-- Prompt user with Dinosaur class variables to complete.
-Indicate to users that all fields must be entered or addition will be cancelled.
+- Console.WriteLine warning to users that all fields must be entered or addition will be cancelled.

+Console.WriteLine / Console.Read prompts with user inputs for the following fields:

-  - [Name] - Dino name
+- [dinoName] - Dinosaur's name
-  - [DietType] - This will be "carnivore" or "herbivore"
+- [dietType] - Please indicate "carnivore" or "herbivore"
-  - [WhenAcquired] - {Date.Time entry}
+- [whenAcquired] - {Date.Time entry} - (user cannot edit this.
+This is autocompleted)
-  - [Weight] - How heavy the dinosaur is in pounds. (int.parse)
+- [weight] - How heavy the dinosaur is in pounds. (int.parse)
-  - [EnclosureNumber] - the number of the pen the dinosaur is in
+- [enclosureNumber] - the number of the pen the dinosaur is in
+- Once entered, prompt to add another (Y)es and (N)o.
+  - If (Y)es, loop through fields to add
-- One entered, return to menu
+  - If (N)o, return to menu

 If user selects (C)ollection